Vladivostok Air Flight 352: Conclusion

-The final report was published by the State Commission of Inquiry in 13 December 2001.
+The final report was published by the State Commission of Inquiry on 13 December 2001.

 During the commencement of the third turn, the crew couldn't maintain the altitude that they had put into the autopilot.
 The autopilot noticed this and tried to bring the aircraft back to its selected altitude by deflecting the rudder.
 This caused the bank angle to increase, which caused the stall warning to sound.

 The pilots, who were fatigued, then made a series of errors on the controls.
 First Officer Didenko repeatedly banked the aircraft to the left, causing the autopilot to disengage.
 While intervening, the Captain made a series of inputs which further endangered the flight.
 Earlier, the aircraft had entered clouds and obstructed the horizon from the crew.
 During the intervention, it was likely that he had suffered a spatial disorientation.

 First Officer Didenko then realized that the aircraft was banking to the left.
 The yoke was then excessively pulled, causing the nose to exceed the critical angle of attack.
 Due to their low speed and landing configuration, the wings lost their lift forces.
 The aircraft then stalled and "corkscrewed".
 In their final moments, the crew realized that they needed to add thrust to recover.
 However, as their altitude was merely at 850 m above the ground, recovery was not possible.